flaxmans/VCFtoSummStats/README.md

 to the script (i.e., call the script with
 `bash WrapperForVCFtoSummStats.sh path/to/VCFfile.vcf path/to/samplesAndPopulations.txt Y`).
 The "Y" tells the script that, yes, there is a header.
 The default is "n" (for no).

+## Important default assumptions
+* The program's default settings assume that your VCF has a single FORMAT that applies to ALL SNPs.
+If this is not true, you must invoke the program with the additional flag `-f <numFormats>` , where `<numFormats>` should be an integer > 1.
+Any integer greater than 1 is sufficient to cause the program to check the format each time.
+You can also give this information to the shell script as a fourth argument.
+* See note above about assumption of NO header in the population designation file.

 ## Example data files provided here